 9.2.4.7.10 AAR Control

 The Control Information subfield in an AAR Control subfield contains information related to the procedure that allows an AP affiliated with an AP MLD to assist a non-AP STA affiliated with a non-AP MLD that belongs (#7555)an NSTR link pair to recover its medium synchronization (35.3.16.8.2 (AP assisted medium synchronization recovery procedure)).

+It also can be used to wake up the corresponding AP affiliated with an AP MLD and that is operating in the power save mode (35.3.13 Power save for AP MLD).

 The format of this subfield is shown in Figure 9-33c (Control Information subfield format in an AAR Con- trol subfield).